rhysd/api-dts/README.md

 `api-dts` is a generator for TypeScript programmer who use some JSON APIs.
 API response JSON has too many fields to write the type definition for it manually.  `api-dts` generates such an annoying type definition automatically.

 ```
-$ api-dts -out api.d.ts < response.json
+$ api-dts some-api.json > some-api.d.ts
 ```

-`api-dts` simply reads STDIN and writes result to the file specified with `-out`.
-If `-out` is omitted, `api-dts` writes result to STDOUT.  `api-dts` defines interface name of the API from the specified file name, so specifying `-out` prefers to redirecting to file.
+`api-dts` reads JSON text from file specified as argument and simply writes the result to STDOUT.
+If command argument is ommited, `api-dts` reads STDIN.  `api-dts` defines interface name of the API from the specified file name, so specifying `-out` prefers to redirecting to file.
 You can install `api-dts` with `go get`.

 ```